ryanatkn/gro/src/docs/config.md

 The `build_cache_config` option allows you to define **custom** build inputs that invalidate the [build cache](build.md#build-caching) when they change.
+Gro's build cache uses your **git commit hash** to detect when code, dependencies, or configs change, and **only works with a clean workspace** (see [dirty workspace behavior](build.md#dirty-workspace-behavior)).
-Gro automatically tracks your source code (git commit hash), dependencies (lock files), and standard config files—use `build_cache_config` when your build depends on **additional factors** like environment variables, external data, or feature flags.
+Use `build_cache_config` when your build **also** depends on external factors like environment variables, remote data, or feature flags.

 **Important:** This value is hashed before being stored in the cache metadata.
 The raw value is never logged or written to disk, protecting sensitive information.

 ### when to use `build_cache_config`

-Gro's build cache automatically invalidates when your **source code, dependencies, or config files** change (see [build caching](build.md#build-caching) for details).
-Use `build_cache_config` to add custom factors when your build output also depends on:
+The build cache automatically invalidates on any git commit (source code, dependencies, configs—assuming you commit changes before building).
+Use `build_cache_config` when your build **also** depends on:

 - **Environment variables** baked into the build (API endpoints, feature flags)
 - **External data files** that affect the build (content databases, configuration data)